-The regular school year is comprised of the fall semester (beginning in August), the winter session in January, the spring semester (beginning in January), and the summer session in June.
+The regular school year is comprised of the fall semester (beginning in August) and the spring semester (beginning in January).
 Classes at the Cordova campus meet 50 minutes a day, three days per week (Tuesday through Thursday) throughout the semester.
-Three-hour evening courses meet either one hour and 15 minutes two days per week or two and one half hours one day per week.
+Three-hour evening courses meet either one hour and 15 minutes two days per week or two and one half hours one day per week (Northeast campus).